MewribelJynt/MewribelJynt/README.md

 WIP

-Hi there!
-You can simply call me Jynt.
+Hi hi!
+You can just call me Jynt 🌸
-Don't worry, I'm super friendly 🤗.
+Pls don't worry, I'm super friendly 🤗
-My MBTI personality type is INFP-T 💐.
+My MBTI is INFP-T 💐
-I might be an introvert, but I'm always warm and eager to connect with you!
+I might be an introvert, but I'd really love to connect with you! ✨

 Feel free to come chat or interact with me! ☺️ If you'd like to interact, pls whisper to me first!
 I'm super comfortable with touch — cuddles, kisses, and free c+h (cuddles & hugs)!
 (I put all of this in my bio above 🫶)